Thermodynamic Uncertainty Relation in the interlinked cascade of RabGTPases: Results and Discussion

-{ }By using the procedures and formulas described in the above \textit{Methods} section, we now present the results of the single Rab species switching model and the double Rab species interlinked cascade in the following sections. \\ \\ { } {\textbf{4.
-1. Single Rab species Model}}\\
+Using the methodology and formulas described in the above section \ref{sec:5.3}, we present the analysis of the single Rab species switching model and the double Rab species interlinked cascade model in the following subsections.